 Immune System: 1 cup of fennel oil contains almost 20% of the daily requirement of vitamin-C, which makes fennel quite a rich source of this beneficial element of our diet.
 Vitamin-C improves general immune system health, produces and repairs skin tissue, helps to form collagen, and also protects the blood vessel walls as an antioxidant against the harmful effects of free radicals that can frequently lead to heart disease!

 Breast Enlargement: The flavonoids present in fennel increase the amount of estrogen thereby acting as a stimulant and tonic.
-Fennel seeds helps increase the size of the breasts as they increase the formation of new cells and tissues in the breast.
+Fennel seeds help increase the size of the breasts as they increase the formation of new cells and tissues in the breast.

 Eye Care: Using fennel oil helps protect the eyes from inflammation, as well as helping to reduce disorders related to premature aging and macular degeneration.
 This is due to the high abundance of antioxidants (vitamin-C and amino acids like Arginine which are very beneficial for rejuvenation of tissues and the prevention of aging), detoxifiers and stimulants.
 They are more specifically in fennel oil, as well as minerals like cobalt and magnesium.
-Finally, the juice of fennel leaves and the plant itself can be externally applied on the eyes to reduce irritation and eye fatigue.

 Other Benefits: Fennel oil is diuretic, which means that it increases the amount and frequency of urination, thereby helping the removal of toxic substances from the body and helping in rheumatism and swelling.
 Fennel oil also increases production and secretion of milk in lactating mothers and since this milk contains some properties of fennel, it is an anti-flatulent for the baby as well.
-It strengthens hair, prevents hair loss, relaxes the body, sharpens memory and has a marvellous cooling effect in summer.
+It strengthens hair, prevents hair loss, relaxes the body, sharpens memory and has a marvelous cooling effect in summer.
 This can be achieved if the pale, greenish-yellow water, in which it fennel is soaked, is ingested with a bit of sugar and black salt.

 A Few Words of Caution: You must remember that there are two sides to any story and too much of anything is harmful.
 This is obviously true for fennel as well.
 Certain components of the fennel essential oil such as Anethol, and a few chemicals present in the plant itself, besides being beneficial, can be dangerous if ingested in too large of a quantity.
-Pregnant women and breast feeding moms should not take Fennel oil.
+Pregnant women and breastfeeding moms should not take Fennel oil.

-Disclaimer: The products and the claims made about specific products on this website have not been evaluated by Food and Drug Administration department and are not intended to diagnose, treat, cure or prevent disease.
+Disclaimer: The products and the claims made about specific products on this website have not been evaluated by the Food and Drug Administration department and are not intended to diagnose, treat, cure or prevent disease.